The benefits of giving up alcohol for a month

 Exercise Physiologist, Wellness Coach and Lifestyle Medicine Practitioner, Bell Silverthorne talks about the benefits of giving booze the boot.

 Depending on your starting point, it certainly can!
-In our daily life, we get used to a certain way of being.
+In our daily life, we get used to a particular way of being.
 We are stuck on autopilot without even questioning our habits or reasons for doing the things the way we do.
-So initiatives like this can be a great way to challenge your status quo.
-Sure, if you’re a very heavy drinker, it’s best to get some medical advice before you cut back, rather than go cold turkey and be in a world of hurt going through withdrawal hell and any other medical issues which could pop up.
+Such initiatives like this can be a great way to challenge your status quo.
+Sure, if you’re a heavy drinker, it’s best to get some medical advice before you cut back.
+Rather than go cold turkey and be in a world of hurt going through withdrawal hell and any other medical issues which could pop up.
 For those who aren’t quite as heavy drinkers, most of us will experience a few benefits of putting our drinks (and drinking habits) on ice for a month or more.

 - Feeling healthier